Freejourney/EnglishUser/README.md

 To develop your own app to learn English.
 That sounds interesting isn't it?

-In this APP, I have already implemented Speaking Question, in which all questions come from TOEFL SPEAKING SECTION.
-Users can write down their own answer in the EditText area and all data will be saved automatically/manually。
+In this APP, I have already implemented :
+- Speaking Question, in which all questions come from TOEFL SPEAKING SECTION.
+Users can write down their own answer in the EditText area and all data will be saved automatically/manually.
+- Reading News, News come from The Guardian.
+Users can get the news list by sliding from right to left and relevant detailed news will be shown in a webview.(Better user experience will be improved in later)

 # Library: